Max74200/Cert_C-_Samples_Code/README.markdown

 # SEI CERT C++ Coding Standard samples

-This repo contains unaltered\* copies of all sample code from the _rules_ outlined in the [SEI CERT C++ Coding Standard](https://wiki.sei.cmu.edu/confluence/pages/viewpage.action?pageId=88046682).
+This repo contains copies of all sample code from the _rules_ outlined in the [SEI CERT C++ Coding Standard](https://wiki.sei.cmu.edu/confluence/pages/viewpage.action?pageId=88046682).
 These source code files have been modify to compile.
 Some of them are completely or partially commented because i don't find a way to compile them.
 They are meant for use in gauging the effectiveness of static analyzers (for my case it is SonarQube) against CERT's rules for the C++ programming language.

 \* A single, one-line comment has been added to the top of each code sample to help associate it with its parent rule and, if available, provide some context.